The Perfect Compromise between Space and Affordability

 Not too small … not too big … budget-friendly, easy to build, and versatile.

-That’s the three-bedroom house for you – a layout that’s increasing in popularity among Americans from coast to coast, and with numbers to prove that it will remain a hot trend.
+That’s the three-bedroom house for you – a layout that’s increasing in popularity among Americans from coast to coast and with numbers to prove that it will remain a hot trend.

 According to the recently published study of the residential building industry by the U.S. Census Bureau – 2018 Characteristics of New Housing– of the 617,000 single-family homes sold in 2018, 278,000 – or 45 percent – had three bedrooms.
 These figures may go up in the coming years with Millennials getting older and finding more-stable jobs with increased incomes – making them ready to buy their own homes and finally leave the family residence.
 And what better option than a 3-bedroom home that offers the ideal balance between space and function.

-In this article, we take a close look at 3-bedroom house plans and the many features that make them appealing and attractive.
+This article takes a close look at 3-bedroom house plans and the many features that make them appealing and attractive.

 Why Three-Bedroom House Plans Are Popular